mpnally/Terrifically-Simple-JSON/README.md

 Compared to the RDF data model, Terrifically Simple JSON lacks the requirements that predicates and classes be entities identified with URLs and lacks the ability to express multi-valued properties—JSON's array feature expresses list-valued properties.
-Having done a couple of projects using a strict interpretation of the RDF model, we've seen that those RDF features cause significant friction in practical API programming.
+Having done a couple of projects using a strict interpretation of the RDF model, I've seen that those RDF features cause significant friction in practical API programming.
 Those features also contribute significantly to the complexity of standard JSON representations of RDF, especially [JSON-LD](http://json-ld.org/), whose complexity is likely to be fatal in my opinion, but also [RDF/JSON](https://www.w3.org/TR/rdf-json/).

 Terrifically Simple JSON has very few concepts, and those it has are mostly stolen from elsewhere.
 The value is in what was taken out, not what was left in.